amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

    ./scale-up.sh
    ```

 Now SUSE Observability has the exact same setup as StackState and we're ready to start using it.
+Note that, because the same URL is used, a browser refresh may be required the first time.

 {% endtab %}
 {% tab title="Run side-by-side" %}